Ree2Jinx/Ree2Jinx/README.md

 - Left/Right/Middle click (when mouse is locked): ZR/ZL/Right stick buttons
 - Mouse wheel up/down: Wheel events
 - F2: Open Mouse Settings panel to adjust sensitivity and toggle mouse options

-#### Direct Mouse Support

-The emulator supports the mouse as a direct input device for the imaginary console:

-- When "Enable as System Mouse" is enabled (toggled in Mouse Settings), the mouse becomes a dedicated input device for the system
-- Mouse movements are sent directly to the system as raw mouse input rather than being mapped to controller buttons
-- Mouse buttons are recognized as their own discrete inputs separate from controller buttons
-- Both absolute position (cursor location) and relative motion (movement) data are tracked

 #### Controller Support